WaWa Kenya

 Accountability

-We strive to completely account for our work and impact.
-We take in a deep sense of responsibility in being able to create the right difference in the lives of our beneficiaries and employees.
+We strive to completely account for our work, impact and take in a deep sense of responsibility in being able to create the right difference in the lives of our beneficiaries and employees.

 We continually endeavor to meet the expectations of our donors and partners